muhammad-rafi/pyats-aetest/README.md

 $ docker run -it ciscotestautomation/pyats:latest /bin/bash
 ```

 Or you can pull and run a container in one command, please note I am using `latest` tag to run a latest version of pyats container, however you can run any specific version by defining a tag e.g. `21.9-full` image tag.
+I have also customised other paramters.

 ```bash